 - 4 tablespoon unsalted butter

 - Infuse the milk.
 In a medium heavy-based saucepan add the milk and tea bags and over medium heat warm through until simmering and bubbles appear on the edge of the pan.
-Take care not to scald the milk.
 Remove from the cooktop and let the tea bags steep for 15 minutes.
-Squeeze out the the bags and remove.
+Squeeze out the bags and remove them.

 - Soak the brioche.
 Lay half of the brioche slices in a large baking pan.
 Pour half of the Earl Grey custard mixture over the bread slices and soak for 2 minutes before turning over and soaking for another two minutes.